Step 1 : Create a backup of your site.

 Deny from all

-Now lets prevent the hacker from browsing your directory tree by adding
+Now lets prevent the hacker from browsing your directory tree by adding# disable directory browsing

 Options All -Indexes